Cash Advance Apps

 Scam reports

-Even though FloatMe is a legitimate company, we found over 30 reviews published recently that describe the service as scammy (for context, this is out of hundreds we analyzed).
-About 25 explicitly call the service a “scam”, “fraud”, or accuse it of theft, while others mention unauthorized charges or hidden fees that made them feel deceived.
+Even though FloatMe is a legit company, we found over 30 reviews published recently describing the service as scammy (for context, this is out of hundreds we analyzed).
+About 25 explicitly call the service a “scam”, “fraud”, or “thieves”, while others mention being charged fees without receiving any advances, making them feel deceived.

 App reviews talking about Scam: